UnionOfRAD/specs/accepted/LSR-0-coding.md

 ## Constants

-Constants should be defined in capital letters<sup>?</sup>.
+Constants should be defined in capital letters.
 If a constant name consists of multiple words, they should be separated by an underscore character.

 ```php
 define('FOO', 1);